-Mar 19, Electronics/Robotics
+Mar 19, Technology/Robotics

 Credit: Kostas Karakasiliotis, Biorobotics Laboratory, EPFLSalamandra robotica II is a last generation amphibious robot developed by the Biorobotics Laboratory at EPFL (École Polytechnique Fédérale de Lausanne).
 It is the guest of honor at the booth of Syrobo, the founder of Innorobo, which is the largest European exhibition of service robotics, and takes place in Lyon from 19 to 21 March 2013.
 Among the many robots inspired by natural designs, the Salamandra robotica II is the only one able to swim, crawl and walk—all by combining robotics, evolution and neurobiology.

 [video is available in the full version of this article (see link below)]

 A salamander's locomotion is controlled by neural circuits distributed along its spinal cord.
 When it chooses whether to swim or walk, its decision depends on the intensity of the electrical signals sent from the brain to the spinal cord circuits.
 Salamandra robotica II is able to move by using a digital model of the salamander's medullary neural network.
 A remote computer triggers electrical signals that mimic those coming from a real salamander's brain.
 Finally, the signals control the walking and swimming modes, as well as the speed and direction of the robot's movement.